 Property and equipment are stated at cost.
 The cost and accumulated depreciation of assets sold or retired are removed from the respective accounts and any gain or loss is included in earnings.
 Maintenance and repairs are expensed currently.
 Major renewals and betterments are capitalized.
 Depreciation is computed using the straight-line method.
 Estimated useful lives are as follows:

 The Company applies the provisions of FASB ASC Topic 360, Property, Plant, and Equipment, which addresses financial accounting and reporting for the impairment or disposal of long-lived assets.
 ASC 360 requires impairment losses to be recorded on long-lived assets used in operations when indicators of impairment are present and the undiscounted cash flows estimated to be generated by those assets are less than the assets’ carrying amounts.
 In that event, a loss is recognized based on the amount by which the carrying value exceeds the fair value of the long-lived assets.
-Loss on long-lived assets to be disposed of is determined in a similar manner, except that fair values are reduced for the cost of disposal.
+Loss on long-lived assets to be disposed of is determined in a similar manner, except that those fair values are reduced for the cost of disposal.
 Long-term assets of the Company are reviewed when circumstances warrant as to whether their carrying value has become impaired.
 The Company considers assets to be impaired if the carrying value exceeds the future projected cash flows from related operations.
 The Company also re-evaluates the periods of amortization to determine whether subsequent events and circumstances warrant revised estimates of useful lives.
-Based on its review at March 31, 2022 and December 31, 2021, the Company believes there was no impairment of its long-lived assets.
+Based on its review at March 31, 2023 and December 31, 2022, the Company believes there was no impairment of its long-lived assets.

 The Company accounts for stock-based compensation to employees in conformity with the provisions of ASC Topic 718, Stock-Based Compensation.
 Stock-based compensation to employees consist of stock options, grants, and restricted shares that are recognized in the statement of operations based on their fair values at the date of grant.